larvalabs/meebitsapi/README.md

 # Meebits API

 This repository is the home of documentation for the API for the [Meebits](https://meebits.larvalabs.com/).
-The current focus is allowing access to Meebit model files for use in any game, social platformn, or metaverse a Meebit owner wants to enter.
+The current focus is allowing access to Meebit model files for use in any game, social platform, or metaverse a Meebit owner wants to enter.
 It will likely expand in the future to allow access to Meebit attribute and market data.

 # Meebits Owner Files API (Alpha)